Jordan-360/Jordan-360/README.md

 # Jordan Wood – Software Developer

 Welcome to my overview page!
-My name is **Jordan Wood**, and I'm an experienced software developer based in Washington State.
+My name is Jordan, and I'm an experienced software developer based in Washington State.
 With a strong foundation in Java and a security-first mindset, I build reliable, user-focused software solutions.
 Below you'll find an overview of my background, skills, and featured projects.

 ---